felixgriebel/Color_Analyzer/README.md

 ---

-### How To Use:
+### How To Execute:

 To use the application follow the steps below:

     1. Download the Repository
     1. To execute, you can simply run the `ColorAnalyzer.jar`-File.
        Alternatively, you can compile the Java-Files in the `src`-Folder.

-    1.
+### Different Features:

 Explanation:
   Start the App and press START